freenas/freenas-docs/userguide/storage.rst

 * This is full disk encryption and **not** per-filesystem encryption.
   The underlying drives are first encrypted, then the pool is created on top of the encrypted devices.
+As data is written, it is automatically encrypted, and as data is read, it is decrypted on the fly.

+* Data in the ARC cache and the contents of RAM are always unencrypted, and Swap is always encrypted (even on unencrypted volumes).

 * This type of encryption is primarily targeted at users who store sensitive data and want to retain the ability to remove disks from